aazard/JS-CMS/README.md

 I dont really know HTML/CSS that well, nevermind JS (javascript)...I blame "mordern" CMS's!
 Markdown & Python are more my speed.
 - But I was able to cobble this Frankenstien, <b>OF OTHER PEOPLE'S WORK!</b>, together.
 - Made with two (2) ".js" files, "imp.js" (The, single page, "Client-side" CMS) & "script.js" (The "Blogging Engine", powering on menus/etc.).
 - Only "script.js" needs to "live" online ("Server-side", by uploaded with site's files, to host).
-Its the "Blogging Engine" that powers Menus/Etc.
+As above, its the "Blogging Engine" that powers Menus/Etc.
 - "Theme" support via custom CSS linking per page (or as default via style.css).
 There are just under 15 "themes", currently.

 ### Plans